Code-Institute-Submissions/ultimate-simon/README.md

 										   player response (move to next round/win game) and incorrect player response (lose game).

 				3. No Of Buttons Option - I used jasmine to test that this button toggled between 4 and 6 buttons, and displayed the correct number on the button itself.
 Also check that the ui displayed the correct number of buttons selected.
-I manually tested this button myself also.
+(You can run this test by selecting indexNoOfButtons.html, and clicking Run from the Menu Bar.
+You now need to select the link provided at the bottom of the cloud9 screen).
+I have manually tested this button also.

 				4	No Of Rounds Option  - I used jasmine to test that this button toggled in increments of 5, from 5 to 60 and then back to 5 again.
 Jasmine was also used to check that the array of button clicks was the correct length according to the number of rounds.
+(You can run this test by selecting indexNoOfRounds.html, and clicking Run from the Menu Bar.
+				                           You now need to select the link provided at the bottom of the cloud9 screen).
 I manually tested this button also.

 				5. Direction Option     - I used jasmine to test that this button toggled between forward and reverse direction on clicking it.
 Also check that the information on the button updated to show that the correct direction selected.
+(You can run this test by selecting indexLabelDirButton.html , and clicking Run from the Menu Bar.
+You now need to select the link provided at the bottom of the cloud9 screen).
 I manually tested this button also.

 				6. PlayButton           - I used jasmine to test that this function returned the correct colour when the button number was given as input.
+(You can run this test by selecting indexPlayButton.html, and clicking Run from the Menu Bar.
+You now need to select the link provided at the bottom of the cloud9 screen).
 I also checked this was working by playing the game with a predefined array.

 				7.	playArray            - I used jasmine to test that this function returned an array of the correct length, according to the number of rounds
 				                           selected.
+(You can run this test by selecting indexArrayLength.html, and clicking Run from the Menu Bar.
+You now need to select the link provided at the bottom of the cloud9 screen)

 				                         - I also tried to use jasmine to test that each element of the playArray held a number from 0 to 3, but was unable to get this to work.
 However during development and testing I have had this value being printed to the console and this